Windows 10 & Windows 8 Freezes/Hangs? – Repair ItPC Problems, Windows 10, Windows 8, Windows 8.1

 Method 3: Perform Clean Boot

-- Type msconfig in the search box and select it from the search results
+- Type msconfig and open System Configuration from the search results

 - On the Services tab, check Hide all Microsoft services